 Priority for trail project funding will be given to projects that develop trails of significant length.
 Significant considerations also include expected amount and type of use, and quality and attractiveness of natural and cultural resources.

-The Department of Natural Resources will review and rank applications during the spring of 2018.
-Grant awards will be announced in July 2018.
+The Department of Natural Resources will review and rank applications during the spring of 2019.
+Grant awards will be announced in the summer of 2019.

+Projects cannot begin until all requested final documentation has been submitted and an agreement between the applicant and the state has been signed.
 Funded projects must begin promptly after an agreement has been signed.
-All work funded with FY 2019 appropriations must be completed no later than June 30, 2020.
+All work funded with FY 2020 appropriations must be completed no later than June 30, 2021.

 How to apply: